junegunn/proco/README.md

 - A queue has its own dedicated dispatcher thread.
 - Each item in the queue is taken out by the dispatcher and assigned to one of the executor threads.
   - Assignments can be done periodically at certain interval, where multiple items are assigned at once for batch processing (see next section).
-- In a highly concurrent environment, a queue becomes a point of contention, thus Proco allows having multiple queues.
+- In a highly concurrent environment, event loop of the dispatcher thread can become the bottleneck.
+  - Proco can be configured to have multiple queues and dispatcher threads
   - However, for strict serializability (FCFS), you should just have a single queue and a single executor thread (default).

 ### Proco with a single queue and thread